Ad Rank thresholds: Definition

 For example, the Ad Rank thresholds that ads must meet to show above search results are higher than the thresholds for ads below search results.
 That way, people are more likely to see higher quality ads higher on the page, and actual CPCs reflect the value of the ad’s location on the page.

 How Ad Rank affects your CPC

-Your actual CPC is calculated based on your Ad Rank, competition from other advertisers, and the Ad Rank thresholds your ad must meet.
+Your actual CPC is calculated based on your Ad Rank, competition from other advertisers and the Ad Rank thresholds that your ad must meet.

 Even if your ad is the only one that’s eligible to show, and none of your competitors meet the Ad Rank thresholds, you’ll still pay the minimum needed to exceed the thresholds.
 This means that depending on your ad quality and Ad Rank thresholds, your ad could be relatively expensive, even when no ads show immediately below it.